Debtors’ Stipulations Clause Samples

 Debtors’ Stipulations.
 The Debtors’ Stipulations, as set forth in Paragraph 3 of that Final Order (I) Authorizing Debtors (A) To Obtain Post-Petition Financing Pursuant to 11 U.S.C. §§ 105, 361, 362, 364(c)(1), 364(c)(2), 364(c)(3), 364(d)(1) and 364(e) and (II) Granting Additional Adequate Protection to Pre-Petition Secured Parties Pursuant to 11 U.S.C. §§ 361, 362, 363 and 364 [Docket No. 375] (the “Existing DIP Order”), remain in full force and effect (for the avoidance of doubt, subject to, with respect to the Pre-Petition Second Lien Obligations and the Junior DIP Term Loans, paragraph 25 below).
 For the avoidance of doubt, solely with respect to the Pre-Petition First Lien Obligations, the Challenge Period (as defined in the Existing DIP Order) has expired.

 Debtors’ Stipulations.
-After consultation with their attorneys and financial advisors, and without prejudice to the rights of parties in interest, including any Committee, as set forth in paragraph 31 herein, the Debtors admit, stipulate, acknowledge, and agree as follows (paragraphs F(i) through F(vii) (other than (v)) below are referred to herein, collectively, as the “Debtors’ Stipulations”):
+Subject only to the rights of parties in interest specifically set forth in paragraph 18 of this Interim Order (and subject to the limitations thereon contained in such paragraph), the Debtors admit, stipulate, and agree that (collectively, paragraphs E.1 through E.2 below are referred to herein as the “Debtors’ Stipulations”):

 Debtors’ Stipulations.
 Subject to the rights of any Committee or other parties-in-interest as and to the extent set forth in Paragraph 25 below and to the provisions of Paragraph 15 below, the Debtors and their non-debtor subsidiaries (the “Non-Debtor Subsidiaries” and together with the Debtors, the “Molycorp Entities”) acknowledge, admit, represent, stipulate and agree that:

 Debtors’ Stipulations.
-Without prejudice to the rights of any other party, but subject to the limitations thereon contained in paragraphs 29 and 30 of this Interim Order, the Debtors represent, admit, stipulate and agree as follows:
+Without prejudice to the rights of the DIP Loan Parties’ estates or any other party in interest (but subject to the limitations thereon contained in paragraph 30 hereof), the DIP Loan Parties, on behalf of their estates, admit, stipulate, acknowledge, and agree as follows: